actions/setup-python/README.md

   - Using the most recent patch version will result in a very quick setup since no downloads will be required since a locally installed version Python on the runner will be used.

 # Specifying a PyPy version
-The version of PyPy should be specified in the format `pypy-<python_version>[-v<pypy_version>]`.
+The version of PyPy should be specified in the format `pypy<python_version>[-v<pypy_version>]` or `pypy-<python_version>[-v<pypy_version>]`.
 The `<pypy_version>` parameter is optional and can be skipped.
 The latest version will be used in this case.

 ```
-pypy-3.7 # the latest available version of PyPy that supports Python 3.7
+pypy3.7 or pypy-3.7 # the latest available version of PyPy that supports Python 3.7
-pypy-3.8 # the latest available version of PyPy that supports Python 3.8
+pypy3.8 or pypy-3.8 # the latest available version of PyPy that supports Python 3.8
-pypy-2.7 # the latest available version of PyPy that supports Python 2.7
+pypy2.7 or pypy-2.7 # the latest available version of PyPy that supports Python 2.7
-pypy-3.7-v7.3.3 # Python 3.7 and PyPy 7.3.3
+pypy3.7-v7.3.3 or pypy-3.7-v7.3.3 # Python 3.7 and PyPy 7.3.3
-pypy-3.7-v7.x # Python 3.7 and the latest available PyPy 7.x
+pypy3.7-v7.x or pypy-3.7-v7.x # Python 3.7 and the latest available PyPy 7.x
-pypy-3.7-v7.3.3rc1 # Python 3.7 and preview version of PyPy
+pypy3.7-v7.3.3rc1 or pypy-3.7-v7.3.3rc1 # Python 3.7 and preview version of PyPy
-pypy-3.7-nightly # Python 3.7 and nightly PyPy
+pypy3.7-nightly or pypy-3.7-nightly # Python 3.7 and nightly PyPy
 ```

 # Caching packages dependencies